 The Willamette Valley has been on my radar for a long time so when we found cheap tickets we jumped on the opportunity and decided to spend our long holiday weekend drinking all the Pinot Noir.
-Because we were short on time we really wanted to figure out the best town to stay in Willamette valley.
+Because we were short on time we really wanted to figure out the best town to stay in Willamette Valley.
 Our criteria was a place with things to go, close proximity to all the wine and a little bit of charm.
 And we definitely succeeded.

 Why visit the Willamette Valley?

 Pinot Noir.
 That’s why.
 I can stop writing now.
 But I won’t.
 The Willamette Valley is home to over 500 wineries.
 Which means you can spend a year drinking all the Pinot Noir.
-Although know for Pinot Noir you can sample of number of varietals including Pinot gris, Pinot blanc, Chardonnay, Riesling, Melon, Gewürztraminer, sparkling wine, Sauvignon Blanc.
+Although known for Pinot Noir you can sample of number of varietals including Pinot Gris, Pinot blanc, Chardonnay, Riesling, Melon, Gewürztraminer, sparkling wine, Sauvignon Blanc.
 We even had a chance to try some Syrah, Cabernet, and Merlot.

-Even though we were only there for along weekend the trip was successful since we managed to visit 12 wineries.
+Even though we were only there for a long weekend the trip was successful since we managed to visit 12 wineries.
 12 wineries in 3 days is a bit aggressive.
 Not sure how I lived to write about it but it was one of the best trips.
 A lot of it had to do with picking the perfect home base for our adventures in the Willamette Valley.

 Best Town to Stay in Willamette Valley